 People with allergies may be used to sinus headaches, as they are a common side effect of having too much mucus in the sinuses.
 However, people with other conditions may also experience sinus headaches more frequently.

 Migraine headaches are intense, pounding headaches.
-These headaches often occur on only one side of the head.
+These

 In addition to the pain, a person with migraine may also experience:

 - light and sound sensitivity